Updated 07 June 2021.

 - 11- Store of value.

-The Blockchain technology has brought us the first transparent, secure and decentralized cryptocurrency which is Bitcoin.
+The Blockchain technology has brought us the first transparent, secure, and decentralized cryptocurrency which is Bitcoin.
 It has opened the floodgates for innovative business solutions like the Ethereum network which is based on smart contracts.
 The problem we’re facing now is, this technology has not been adopted by businesses for real world applications due to the fact that it’s still ambiguous and quite cumbersome.

 Smart contracts are based on cryptocurrency utility tokens.
 The major problem now is the ease of doing business with cryptocurrencies.
 As it stands, buying, transferring and exchanging cryptocurrencies with fiat money is a tedious and complicated process for a lot of users.
 The real-world usability problems associated with using cryptocurrencies have encouraged Ubinodes to tackle this challenge head on.

 While a lot of businesses are not aware of this emerging technology, some are waiting to see what to make of it.
-2016, Ubinodes has embraced it fully, rather than waiting for the technology to be wholly usable.
+As of 2016, Ubinodes has embraced it fully, rather than waiting for the technology to be wholly usable.
 We aim to structure our business in line with the Blockchain technology, while using parts of the technology that is available for public use.
 We intend to deliver an innovative User Experience to solve the cryptocurrencies usability/adoptability problem.

 Before now, we initially tried to use the old fashioned centrally managed agreements to reduce the difficulty of doing business.
 The problem was how to form a unified ecosystem between consultants and manufacturers even if we defined the project plan for scalability.